 World War 2 wargames are a dime a dozen, but not so for modern wargames covering the Global War Against Terror.
 Afghanistan 11, like its predecessor Vietnam 65, is a turn-based wargame set in Afghanistan.
 You play as the US forces occupying the poppy fields of Afghanistan.
 Your mission is basically to keep everyone safe by winning their hearts and minds through supply missions and building necessary infrastructures like roads and water towers for each town.

-Towns can change allegiance based on how much you have helped them and defend them against terrorism.
+Towns can change allegiance based on how much you have helped them and defended them against terrorism.
 But then again, you’ll start to notice that the terrorists only attack American forces and not the villages, so that is something to think about.
-The unique part of this game is that fighting the terrorists in the mountainous region isn’t as easy as conventional warfare.
-You’ll need valuable intel of enemy location from the locals and well-secured convoys to protect your men and supply.
+The unique part of this game is that fighting terrorists in the mountainous region isn’t as easy as conventional warfare.
+You’ll need valuable intel of enemy locations from the locals and well-secured convoys to protect your men and supply.
 So, the game will test your every vigilance.

 Yes, here’s another underrated wargame.
-And like Napoleon’s other military campaign, when mentioning The Operational Art of War 4, it is often followed by the sentence “…oh yeah guess that’s also available” Similiar to people infatuation with Waterloo when mentioning Napolean- that’s his most significant defeat.
+And like Napoleon’s other military campaign, when mentioning The Operational Art of War 4, it is often followed by the sentence “…oh yeah guess that’s also available” Similar to people’s infatuation with Waterloo when mentioning Napolean- that’s his most significant defeat.
 The Operational Art of War 4 comes jam-packed with folders upon folders of scenarios from its prequels.
 Covering a vast range of eras throughout history, including the American Civil War.

 Despite not focusing on a single conflict, like many other wargames on this list, its mechanics adapt well to most scenarios across eras.
 One upside is that the game covers obscure conflicts like the Chechnya war.
 It’s also not an easy game to play as turns are drawn out by decisions you make, like movements and attacks.
 These will subtract the percentage from your turn.
 It’s a little weird and needs some getting used to, but once you’re over the curve, you get to enjoy a plethora of conflicts across the world!